Introduction – The Sumerian Culture of Ancient Mesopotamia

 But as most of us aficionados would know, the progression of history is not linear, and as such many of the Mesopotamian mythological characters evolved (and devolved) into variant entities (based on the faction’s preference – like Sumerian sun god Utu ‘morphed’ into Akkadian Shamash).

-Furthermore, some of these Sumerian (and Mesopotamian) gods were honored more as patron deities of individual cities.
+Furthermore, since some of these Sumerian (and Mesopotamian) gods were honored more as patron deities of individual cities, their lasting religious influence in other areas is more debatable.
 And lastly, as for one of the first known supreme triads in a pantheon, Sumerians probably venerated Enlil (the god of air), Anu (the god of heavens), and Enki (the god of earth).

 Bilgames – The Sumerian Precursor to Gilgamesh